mainmatter/playbook/src/project-procedure/digital-products/README.md

 [design system](../../development-process/#design-systems).

 It's helpful to accept a bit of uncertainty and iterate on the real product rather than focus too much on high-effort prototypes.
-The goal is getting something real in the hands of our users as fast as possible to validate our ideas.
-Their insights informs the design, helping evolve it iteratively according to their actual needs.
+The goal is to get something real in the hands of our users as fast as possible to validate our ideas.
+Their insights inform the design, helping evolve it iteratively according to their actual needs.

 ![Wireframe and Mockup](../../../assets/wireframe-and-mockup.svg "The first increment of a product will require creating wireframes and mockups for one of the features in order to agree on a layout and visual style for the product")